Bi-articulated bus: Early versions

 In 1960, the Chengdu Bus Factory presented the first bi-articulated bus in China based on the chassis of the Ikarus 60, with a capacity of over 300 passengers.
 This received nationwide coverage, including in the People's Daily.
 However, the technological immaturity during the Great Leap Forward era and a lack of the support of other associated industries meant the bus did not enter mass production.

 In November 1983, the Shenyang Bus Factory completed a 22.7 metres long bi-articulated bus with steerable first and last axles, resulting in a minimum turn radius of 24 metres.
 The bus had a nominal capacity of 280 and a maximum capacity of 350.
 Based on that, a second bi-articulated bus was produced in 1986, featuring improvements gained from the experiences of developing the first bus and technologies from the Karosa B 731.

 In the late 1980s, the French manufacturers Renault and Heuliez Bus developed the "Mégabus" (officially the Heuliez GX237), a bi-articulated high-floor bus.
 The demonstrator Mégabus visited transit agencies throughout France, but the only city to order them was Bordeaux (an order of 10 buses, built in 1989).
 These buses, now retired, were used on Bordeaux's bus route 7 until the city's tram system opened in 2004.

 Hungarian bus manufacturer Ikarus also developed a bi-articulated bus prototype, the Ikarus 293, in 1988.
 There was only one prototype made, because the length of the bus caused it not to work perfectly.
 During the test run in the city of Pécs, bus drivers have complained about the vehicle's slowness, its high deviation, its slow acceleration and turning speed.
 After it has seen multiple exhibitions, the bus was transported to Ikarus's depot in Mátyásföld.
-In 1992, a company in Teheran bought it and changed its interior, and swapped its original motor to a 280 hp MAN motor.
+In 1992, a company in Tehran bought it and changed its interior, and swapped its original motor to a 280 hp MAN motor.
 Because of the new motor's space requirements, the second passenger door was also moved forward.
 They also repainted it.
-In Teheran, the bus has worked for 17 years, until its retirement in 2009.
+In Tehran, the bus has worked for 17 years, until its retirement in 2009.
 In 2022, the BKV has made a replica from two Ikarus 280-s, which is only slightly different from the original prototype.
 There are two main differences, the replica in Budapest features a more powerful motor, and a more stable and safer axle mechanism.
 The vehicle is not taking part in passenger transport, but is regularly seen by public during open days.